 I’ll get the flu from the flu shot – MYTH

 The flu shot is worse than the flu – MYTH

 It doesn’t work, so there’s no point – MYTH

 I can’t get the flu shot –MYTH

 I never the get flu. – We never know

 Question #5: What about the growing trend of mandatory flu shots for health care workers?

 The Canadian Medical Association Journal (CMAJ) advocated in a editorial October 2012 or all HCW to be vaccinated.
 This was in part because the immunization rates of physicians was historically poor.
-Failing to protect patients from a contagious disease also violated the principle of primum non nocere
+Failing to protect patients from a contagious disease also violated the principle of primum non nocere (first, do no harm).

 However, there have been some concerns from HCW about forcing them to be immunized.
 Balancing the personal rights of the HCW vs. the rights of the patients is a complicated issue.
 In my opinion the right of the patient not to get a contagious disease from their HCW takes should be the #1 right.
 For those who can not be immunized due to contra-indications listed by the CDC can wear a mask with direct patient contact.
 This solution has been criticized for labelling the HCW as “dirty”.

 HCW have to be vaccinated against a number of other diseases to prevent them from contracting the illness and transmitting it to patients.
 Other jobs have mandatory immunization policies such as members of the US Military.
 Some things are just part of the job.
 I would argue taking reasonable measures to prevent infecting our patients should be a basic expectation.
 The evidence of effectiveness of the flu shot may be weak but the risk to the HCW is low while the risk to the sick patient is deadly.